njmittet/learning-react/notes/react-redux.md

 * Triggering imperative animations.
 * Integrating with third-party DOM libraries.

-The example below uses refs to get the value of the input, but as already shown, this can, and should, be done declarative using the state.
+The example below uses refs to get the value of a input element.
+However, this can also, and should, be done declarative using the state.

 ```JSX
 class MyComponent extends React.Component {